 Supported by: ONR grants N00014-20-1-2578, N00014-19-1-2684/ N00014-18-1-2116, N00014-18-C-2067, N00014-17-1- 2961, N00014-15-1-0033

+significantly better account of behavioral data on the testing effect, where learning by testing with partial cues is better than learning with the complete set of information.

 Introduction

 It is well-established that the hippocampus plays a critical role in the rapid learning of new episodic memories (Eichenbaum, Yonelinas, & Ranganath, 2007).
 Most computational and conceptual models of this hippocampal function are based on principles first articulated by Donald O. Hebb and David Marr (Hebb, 1949; Marr, 1971; McClelland, McNaughton, & O’Reilly, 1995; McNaughton & Nadel, 1990).
 At the core of this framework is the notion that recurrent connections among CA3 neurons are strengthened when they are co-activated (“cells that fire together, wire together”), essentially creating a cell assembly of interconnected neurons that bind the different elements of an event.
 As a result of this Hebbian learning, subsequent partial cues can drive pattern completion to recall the entire original memory, by reactivating the entire cell assembly via the strengthened interconnections.